pulumi/docs/pulumi-hugo/themes/default/content/what-is/what-is-a-circleci-secret.md

 ## Conclusion

 Securing secrets in CircleCI is crucial for reinforcing the security of your CI/CD pipelines without compromising efficiency.
 Properly managing sensitive data within these workflows is essential to maintain the confidentiality of critical information.
-CircleCI Secrets streamline development processes, balancing security and operational agility.
+CircleCI secrets streamline development processes, balancing security and operational agility.

 Now that you know about CircleCI secrets, take your cloud infrastructure management to the next level with Pulumi:

 - **Connect [Pulumi IaC to CircleCI](https://www.pulumi.com/docs/using-pulumi/continuous-delivery/circleci/)**.
 Use Pulumi Orbs to create, deploy, and manage cloud-native applications and infrastructure in your favorite language.
 - **Integrate Pulumi in your pipelines**: Review a comprehensive guide on how to [build cloud infrastructure from your CI pipeline with Pulumi](https://circleci.com/blog/reusable-ci-cd-components-with-circleci-orbs-and-pulumi/)
 - **Use Pulumi ESC**: Discover how to manage sensitive information in your cloud applications.
-Dive into Pulumi's [Secrets Management guide](/blog/managing-secrets-with-pulumi/) for in-depth information on encrypting specific values for added security and ensuring that these values never appear in plain text in your state file​.
+Dive into Pulumi's [Secrets management guide](/blog/managing-secrets-with-pulumi/) for in-depth information on encrypting specific values for added security and ensuring that these values never appear in plain text in your state file​.

 Our [community on Slack](https://slack.pulumi.com/) is always open for discussions, questions, and sharing experiences.
 Join us there and become part of our growing community of cloud professionals!